MattReid300/jscurrencyconverter/README.md

 # jscurrencyconverter
-A simple but effective JavaScript currency converter.
+A Currency converter built with JavaScript using Axios to fetch live currency exchange rates.